Louis Louvet: Inter-war period

 As a young man Louvet drove an electric tram in Paris.
 In 1922 he joined the Young Socialists.

 In November 1924 Louvet became the director of Libertaire, the journal of the Union Anarchiste (Anarchist Union).

-In 1925 he founded the Fédération des Jeunesses anarchistes, and from 1925 to 1926 published L'éveil des jeunes libertaires.
+In 1925 he founded the Fédération des Jeunesses anarchistes (Federation of Anarchist Youth), and from 1925 to 1926 published L'éveil des jeunes libertaires (The awakening of young libertarians).

 On 18 June 1925 he was charged as manager of Libertaire for an unsigned article published in January 1925 on La justice de Primo de Rivera.

 He was sentenced in absentia to six months in prison and a 200 franc fine for provocation to murder for the purpose of anarchist propaganda.

 Louvet left the Libertaire for La Revue anarchiste, and joined the board of the Librairie Sociale.

 In 1926 he was arrested for putting up posters against the Moroccan War.

-Due to disagreements over illegal activity, he left the Union Anarchiste'.
+Due to disagreements over illegal activity, he left the Union Anarchiste.

 Louvet married, but separated from his wife.
 From 1926 to 1947 Simone Larcher (1903–69) was his companion.
 They had one daughter.

 On 21 April 1926 he relaunched L'Anarchie, an individualistic anarchist journal which appeared until 1929.

 He was arrested on 20 July 1926 for distributing leaflets in support of Sacco and Vanzetti.

 On 27 June 1927 he was sentenced in absentia to four months in prison for inciting soldiers to disobedience.

 He gave himself up on 5 September 1927 and was placed in La Santé Prison.

 From 2–10 October 1927 he undertook a hunger strike in solidarity with the protestors who had been arrested for demonstrating against the execution of Sacco et Vanzetti.
 His sentence was remitted and he was released on 5 December 1927.

 On 8 January 1928 Louvet was one of the founders of the Association des Fédérations Anarchistes (AFA, Association of Anarchist Federalists).

 From 1932 until the outbreak of war in 1939 he and his partner, Simone Larcher, devoted themselves to Les Causeries populaires (Popular Lectures).